 Kenneth P. Troccoli

-On a full-time basis, Professor Troccoli is a Senior Litigator at the office of the Federal Public Defender in the Eastern District of Virginia.
+On a full-time basis, Professor Troccoli is a Senior Litigator at the office of the Federal Public Defender for the Eastern District of Virginia.
 His office represents indigent defendants charged with criminal offenses in federal court in Alexandria, Virginia.
 Professor Troccoli joined that office in January 2002 and since that time has represented defendants charged with various offenses including fraud, drug trafficking, firearms offenses, immigration, child pornography, sex trafficking, and terrorism.
 He also has represented in a habeas corpus proceeding a terrorism defendant detained at Guantanamo Bay, Cuba.
 Professor Troccoli also has worked on appellate matters, including cases that were argued before the Supreme Court.

 Professor Troccoli received his B.A. in 1981 from Boston College, his J.D. in 1984 from the George Washington University Law School, and his LL.M. (concentration in Constitutional Law) in 2001 from the Georgetown University Law Center.
 After receiving his J.D., Professor Troccoli served as law clerk to Chief Judge H. Carl Moultrie, I in the Superior Court of the District of Columbia.
 Thereafter, for over five years, he practiced primarily white-collar criminal defense at three law firms in Washington, D.C.: Cadwalader, Wickersham & Taft; Arent, Fox, Kintner, Plotkin & Kahn; and Krooth & Altman.
 He then joined the Office of Public Defender for the City of Alexandria where he worked for over six years (until 1999) first as an assistant public defender and then as a senior assistant public defender.
 He then returned to school and following receipt of his LL.M. in 2001, joined the Office of the Federal Public Defender in Alexandria.